Alsaahir/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 11-pow.py is a function that computes a to the power of b and return the value.<br />
 12-fizzbuzz.py is a function that prints the numbers from 1 to 100 separated by a space.
 * For multiples of three print Fizz instead of the number and for multiples of five print Buzz.
-* For numbers which are multiples of both three and five print FizzBuzz.
+* For numbers which are multiples of both three and five print FizzBuzz.<br />
 13-insert_number.c is a function in C that inserts a number into a sorted singly linked list.<br />